TARGET GROUP MATRIX

 WHY THIS TOOL?

-One important question is: For whom do you wish to change something?
+One important question is: For – and with – whom do you wish to change something?
 Sometimes you aim to change something for one group and, to do this, you must cooperate with another group.
 Here, a distinction is made between indirect and direct target groups.
 Moreover, a project often has several target groups.
 To pool your own resources as effectively as possible, it helps to ask yourself how important the change is for achieving your vision in the respective target groups and then to prioritize it in primary and secondary target groups.

 Have the team members sit together and draw the matrix – as illustrated on the worksheet – on flipchart paper or project it onto the wall.